chkn/Xamarin.SwiftUI/Hacking.md

 For cases where the Swift calling convention differs from the C calling convention, we must write a glue funtion in Swift to call that API.
 See `src/SwiftUIGlue/SwiftUIGlue/Glue.swift` for examples and explanations.

-### Using Hopper Dissasembler (https://www.hopperapp.com/) to work out parameters
+### Using Hopper Dissasembler (https://www.hopperapp.com/) to work out the signature for a native PInvoke call

-We've found that Hopper has proven invaluable in working out the order and expected parameters (hidden or otherwise) when PInvoking to Swift.
+We've found that Hopper has proven useful in finding out what calls are happening under the hood for a particular native SwiftUI call.
 What's worked for us...

-- Withing Xcode create a Swift project
+- Within Xcode create a Swift project
-- Create the simplest version of the API call you are trying to PInvoke via glue code eg. Swift Code public func CallSetViewBackground()
+- Create the simplest version of the API call you are trying to PInvoke eg Swift Code for creating a Color via HSBO public func CreateColourViaHSBO () -> Color
 {
+    let ColorHSBO = Color.init( hue: 0, saturation: 0, brightness: 0, opacity: 0)
+    return ColorHSBO
+}

+- build the project
+- Use Hopper to navigate to the executable or dylib and open it.
+- Then do a search for `CreateColourViaHSBO()`
+- In ASM Mode you should see something like... call       imp___stubs__$s7SwiftUI5ColorV3hue10saturation10brightness7opacityACSd_S3dtcfC ; SwiftUI.Color.init(hue: Swift.Double, saturation: Swift.Double, brightness: Swift.Double, opacity: Swift.Double) -> SwiftUI.Color
+- SwiftUI signature tend to start with $ so form the above we see that the full PInvoke signature is `$s7SwiftUI5ColorV3hue10saturation10brightness7opacityACSd_S3dtcfC`
+- Also from the above you clearly see what types are expected for hue, saturation, brightness and opacity.
+- You can also confirm this on the command line by executing the following command echo '$s7SwiftUI5ColorV3hue10saturation10brightness7opacityACSd_S3dtcfC' | swift demangle
+- which should give you the following output SwiftUI.Color.init(hue: Swift.Double, saturation: Swift.Double, brightness: Swift.Double, opacity: Swift.Double) -> SwiftUI.Color
+- Then in .NET you can set this call up as
+		[DllImport (SwiftUILib.Path,
+			CallingConvention = CallingConvention.Cdecl,
+			EntryPoint = "$s7SwiftUI5ColorV3hue10saturation10brightness7opacityACSd_S3dtcfC")]
+		static extern IntPtr CreateFromHSBO (
+			double hue,
+			double saturation,
+			double brightness,
+			double opacity);
+- Where the IntPtr returned holds the data for the newly created Color object, in this instance.

+### Using Hopper Dissasembler to work out Glue parameters
+We've also found that Hopper has proven invaluable in working out the order and expected parameters (hidden or otherwise) when PInvoking to Swift.

+- As before, withing Xcode, create the simplest version of the API call you are trying to PInvoke via glue code eg. Swift Code public func CallSetViewBackground()
+{
     SetViewBackground(view: Text("Stuff"), value: Color.red)
 }

-public func SetViewBackground<TView: View, TBackground: View>(view : TView, value : TBackground)
+// A View can have ANY view as a background public func SetViewBackground<TView: View, TBackground: View>(view : TView, value : TBackground) {
-{
 }